Chlamydia trachomatis: Description

-Chlamydia trachomatis is a gram-negative bacterium that can replicate only within a host cell.
-Over the course of the C. trachomatis life cycle, the bacteria take on two distinct forms.
-Elementary bodies are 200 to 400 nanometers across, and are surrounded by a rigid cell wall that allows them to survive outside of a host cell.
-This form can initiate a new infection if it comes into contact with a susceptible host cell.
-Reticulate bodies are 600 to 1500 nanometers across, and are found only within host cells.
+Chlamydia trachomatis is a gram-negative bacterium that replicates exclusively within a host cell, making it an obligate intracellular pathogen.
+Over the course of its life cycle, C. trachomatis takes on two distinct forms to facilitate infection and replication.
+Elementary bodies (EBs) are 200 to 400 nanometers across and are surrounded by a rigid cell wall that enables them to survive in an extracellular form.
+When an EB encounters a susceptible host cell, it binds to the cell surface and is internalized.
+The second form, reticulate bodies (RBs) are 600 to 1500 nanometers across, and are found only within host cells.
+RBs have increased metabolic activity and are adapted for replication.
 Neither form is motile.

-The C. trachomatis genome is substantially smaller than that of many other bacteria at approximately 1.04 megabases, encoding approximately 900 genes.
-Several important metabolic functions are not encoded in the C. trachomatis genome, and instead, are likely scavenged from the host cell.
+The evolution of C. trachomatis includes a reduced genome of approximately 1.04 megabases, encoding approximately 900 genes.
 In addition to the chromosome that contains most of the genome, nearly all C. trachomatis strains carry a 7.5 kilobase plasmid that contains 8 genes.
-The role of this plasmid is unknown, though strains without the plasmid have been isolated, suggesting it is not required for survival of the bacterium.
+The role of this plasmid is unknown, although strains without the plasmid have been isolated, suggesting it is not essential for bacterial survival.
+Several important metabolic functions are not encoded in the C. trachomatis genome and are instead scavenged from the host cell.